Swachh Bharat 2025: Quit Plastic Calls for Urgent Central Government Action to Accelerate India's Cleanliness Revolution

 Quit Plastic acknowledges the Indian government's significant efforts towards a cleaner India through the Swachh Bharat Mission's ambitious target of eliminating all legacy landfills by 2026.
-Clearing these overflowing dumpsites, which often leach harmful chemicals into the surrounding soil and water, is crucial for environmental and public health reasons.
+Clearing these overflowing dumpsites, which often leach harmful chemicals into surrounding soil and water, is crucial for environmental and public health.

-However, Quit Plastic emphasises the urgency of accelerating the pace of landfill remediation.
+However, Quit Plastic emphasises the urgency of accelerating landfill remediation.
 According to our analysis of a recent news article, only 38% of the total dumped waste has been addressed so far.
-In major cities, an alarming half of legacy landfill sites remain untouched.
+A startling 50% of legacy landfill sites in large cities are still unutilised.

 Time is Running Out: The Need for Collaborative Solutions

-With less than two years remaining until the 2026 deadline, Quit Plastic urges central and local governments, waste management companies, and NGOs to collaborate and innovate to expedite the landfill-clearing process.
+With less than two years remaining until the 2026 deadline, Quit Plastic urges central and local governments, waste management companies, and NGOs to collaborate and innovate to expedite the process of clearing landfills.
 By working together, we can:

-• Develop and implement efficient waste processing technologies to break down existing waste and divert future waste from landfills.
-This could involve mechanical biological treatment (MBT) plants that convert organic waste into compost and recyclables or advanced thermal treatment technologies like gasification that transform waste into usable energy.
+Develop and implement efficient waste processing technologies to break down existing waste and divert future waste from landfills.
+This could involve mechanical-biological treatment (MBT) plants that convert organic waste into compost and recyclables or advanced thermal treatment technologies, such as gasification, that convert waste into usable energy.

-• Explore and utilise alternative waste management solutions like composting and waste-to-energy plants.
-Composting biodegradable waste reduces landfill mass and creates a valuable fertiliser, while waste-to-energy plants can generate electricity or heat from garbage that would otherwise end up in landfills.
+Explore and utilise alternative waste management solutions, such as composting and waste-to-energy plants.
+Composting biodegradable waste reduces landfill mass and creates valuable fertiliser, while waste-to-energy plants can generate electricity or heat from garbage that would otherwise end up in landfills.

-• Strengthen waste collection systems, especially in urban areas, to ensure proper waste segregation and disposal.
+Strengthen waste collection systems, especially in urban areas, to ensure proper segregation and disposal of waste.
 This means providing residents with clear guidelines, multiple bins for different waste categories (organic, recyclable, landfill-bound), and a robust collection system that efficiently transports waste to designated processing facilities.

 Quit Plastic Calls to Action: Be the Change You Wish to See

 Quit Plastic is committed to supporting the Swachh Bharat Mission in every way possible.
-We encourage all Indians to participate actively in achieving a clean and sustainable future.
+We encourage all Indians to actively participate in achieving a clean, sustainable future.
 Here's how you can help:

-• Reduce waste generation at home, schools, and workplaces by planning meals to minimise food waste, avoiding single-use plastics, and opting for durable, reusable products whenever possible.
+Reduce waste generation at home, school, and the workplace by planning meals to minimise food waste, avoiding single-use plastics, and opting for durable, reusable products whenever possible.

-• Practice and promote recycling and composting habits in your communities.
-Organise awareness campaigns to educate others about the benefits of waste segregation and responsible disposal, and lobby for better recycling infrastructure in your area.
+Practise and promote recycling and composting habits in your communities.
+Organise awareness campaigns to educate others about the benefits of waste segregation and responsible disposal and to lobby for better recycling infrastructure in your area.

-• Organise clean-up drives in your neighbourhoods.
-Take a proactive approach to keeping your community clean by organising regular clean-up events to remove litter and bulk waste from streets, parks, and other public spaces.
+Organise clean-up drives in your neighbourhood.
+Take a proactive approach to keeping your community clean by arranging regular clean-up events to remove litter and bulk waste from streets, parks, and other public spaces.

-• Support environmentally friendly businesses and practices.
-Seek out companies prioritising sustainability in their operations, such as using recycled materials, minimising packaging, or offering package-free options.
+Support environmentally friendly businesses and practices.
+Seek out companies that prioritise sustainability in their operations, such as using recycled materials, minimising packaging, or offering package-free options.

 Together, we can turn the tide on landfill waste and create a cleaner, healthier India for all!